Updated on 2025-08-19 GMT+08:00

 RUNTIME_CODE_ROOT

-Path for storing code in a container
+Path of the code in the container (default: /opt/function/code)

 Obtain the value from a system environment variable.